Radio Control Functions

 There are essentially two basic categories of radio control systems - surface radios for use with rc cars, boats and other land-based vehicles, and air radios for aircraft.

-These days, it's common for a two-channel surface radio to be of the 'pistol grip' design, but two-channel traditional 'stick' transmitters can also be bought and these can be used for simpler rc aircraft, notably gliders.
+These days, it's common for a 2-channel surface radio to be of the 'pistol grip' design, but 2-channel traditional 'stick' transmitters can also be bought and these can be used for simpler rc aircraft, notably gliders.

 A multi-channel air radio features two sticks and additional switches, but the big difference between stick transmitters of two or 4+ channels is how the sticks move, as illustrated in the following picture...